 - I hate to toss it in the landfill.

-But rather than telling us how valuable things are or saving stuff because we paid so much money, maybe we need to be asking different questions.
+Rather than telling us how valuable things are or saving stuff because we paid so much money, maybe we need to be asking different questions.

 What questions should we be asking instead?